fast-programmer/message_driven_app/README.md

 ## Future Improvements

-### Generate supporting code via gem
+### Automated Code Generation via Gem

-Create schema, model, test and publisher code via a generator, which can be included in a separate gem and required into main app.
+Automate the creation of the schema, model, test, and publisher code through a generator.
+This generator could be included in a separate gem and required into the main app.

 ### Multitenant Support